-Third-Sixth Grade
+Third-Eighth Grade

-In grades third through sixth, students must pass at least two of the following subjects English Language Arts, Mathematics, Science with a minimum grade of 65.
-If a third grade student does not pass the state mandated reading assessment the student will not be promoted to the fourth grade, regardless of grades unless the student meets the good cause exemptions for promotion.
-The parents of any student promoted may choose that the student be retained for one (1) year, even if the principal and district superintendent determines otherwise.
+In grades third through sixth, students must pass at least two of the following subjects: English Language Arts, Mathematics, and either Social Studies or Science with a minimum grade of 65.
+(Third Grade Students)- Beginning in the 2018-2019 school year, if a student's reading deficiency is not remedied by the end of the student's Third-Grade year, as demonstrated by the student scoring above the lowest two (2) achievement levels in reading on the state annual accountability assessment or on an approved alternative standardized assessment for Third Grade, the student shall not be promoted to Fourth Grade.
+37-177-9.
 An external review team will determine promotion/retention for students or who have failed more than once in other grades.

-Seventh - Eighth Grade

-Students in grades 7-8 must pass district and state competencies and/or objectives with a minimum grade of 65 in Mathematics, English, and either Social Studies or Science.
 Failure to obtain the minimum grade on the basic skills in core subjects will result in retention and referral to school intervention teams.
 An external review team will determine promotion/retention for students in seventh and eighth grade or who have failed more than once.